Ink & Dagger

-Ink & Dagger were a hardcore punk band from Philadelphia that was active in the 1990s.
+Ink & Dagger is a hardcore punk band from Philadelphia that was originally active in the 1990s.
 The two permanent members throughout the band's career were guitarist Don Devore and vocalist Sean Patrick McCabe.
 Other members included Ashli State, Terry Yerves, Ryan McLaughlin, Joshua Brown, Jennifer Layne Park, Dave Wagenschutz, Derek Zglenski, and Eric Wareheim.
 Band members frequently incorporated references to vampires in their music, painted their faces, and played with fake blood.
 Some members were previously in Crud is a Cult, The Mandela Strike Force and Frail.

+History

+The band toured Europe with Refused in 1998.
+Over time, Ink & Dagger wore their trademark facepaint less often, as, according to McCabe, the band felt it "very discouraging to have people only see us as 'that emo-goth-core band that wears makeup'".